mrfdev/Jobs/Resources/FAQ/Jobs-economy.md

 Make sure you test with a /stop, set economy async from true to false, and start the server, and try again.
 Who knows, maybe it magically gets fixed for you particular server setup.

+If the `Economy section -> PaymentMethods part-> Money setting` is enabled, you can get money from jobs _if_ it is configured per /jobs/ file.

+There is also a feature with the setting `economy-batch-delay`, you can temporary disable this to make sure you get instantly paid, you might not notice your bath-payment for a bit and _think_ it's not working.

 # Enabled Limits perhaps?

 Let's check if you perhaps have limits enabled and tested enough that it goes wrong, or at least has hit a limit.
 Turn it off to dobule check (generalConfig.yml):